simonambridge/DataStax-5.0-Multi-Instance-Demo/README.md

 So, now we know that we only need the installation of DSE to give us the binaries, config templates and filiesystem layout.
 We don't need the service that is pre-configured for a stand-alone instance.

-Lets add the first node:
+Lets add the first node.
+We'll call it node1 (so it will be called dse-node1), create a cluster called Cassandra, using the first of the IP aliases that we created.
+We don't have a seed to talk to so we use ourself as a seed:
 ```
 sudo dse add-node --node-id node1 --cluster Cassandra --listen-address 127.0.0.2 --rpc-address 127.0.0.2 --seeds 127.0.0.2
 Installing and configuring from /usr/share/dse/templates/